A Torus Theorem for homotopy nilpotent groups: Introduction

 \section{Introduction}

+Hubbuck's Torus Theorem, \cite[Theorem 1.1]{Hubbuck}, characterizes, up to homotopy, classical homotopy commutative finite $H$-spaces as tori, i.e.\ finite products of circles.
+Mod $p$ versions were established after by Lin \cite[Theorem 1]{MR0808914} and Aguad\'e--Smith \cite[Corollary]{AguadeSmith}, and many extensions of this theorem have been obtained by relaxing the finiteness conditions.
+For example, Castellana--Crespo--Scherer \cite[Corollary~7.4]{CCS_1} proved that connected homotopy commutative $H$-spaces with finitely generated cohomology as algebra over the Steenrod algebra, at the prime~$2$, are homotopically equivalent to products of a torus and a Potsnikov piece.
+In this paper we relax instead the commutativity assumption by considering the Biedermann--Dwyer notion of homotopy nilpotent loop spaces and show that tori are the only homotopy nilpotent finite loop spaces.

-Biedermann and Dwyer, \cite{MR2580428}, used the stages of the Goodwillie tower of the identity to provide the first definition of homotopy nilpotency which interpolates between infinite loop spaces (homotopy abelian groups) and loop spaces (homotopy groups).
+Biedermann and Dwyer, \cite[Definition 5.4]{MR2580428}, used the stages of the Goodwillie tower of the identity to provide the first definition of homotopy nilpotency which interpolates between infinite loop spaces (homotopy commutative groups or, equivalently, homotopy $1$-nilpotent groups) and loop spaces.
 Even though this might come as a surprise to those which are more accustomed to relate the Goodwillie tower of the identity to $v_n$-periodicity, as discovered by Arone and Mahowald, \cite{MR1669268}, there is a quite straightforward relationship between the essence of Goodwillie calculus, namely higher excision, and nilpotency.

-In order to explain this let us first go back to group theoretical nilpotency, which can be defined in two equivalent ways, by using either commutators, or central extensions.
-The latter will be our point of view in this article, hence the nilpotency of a discrete group is understood as the minimal number of central extensions needed to construct the group.
-This group theoretical invariant has been successfully imported in homotopy theory by Berstein and Ganea, \cite{MR0126277}.
-Their main motivation was to define a sensible notion of homotopy nilpotency for topological groups, such as compact Lie groups.
-Work of Hopkins, \cite{MR1017164}, and Rao, \cite{MR1441487}, gives a complete understanding of the classical Berstein--Ganea nilpotency of these objects.
-Only the torsion free ones, such as the $3$-dimensional sphere $\eS^3$, an example which had been investigated by Porter in the early 60's, \cite{MR0169244}, have finite nilpotency index.
+In order to explain this let us first go back to group theoretical nilpotency.
+The nilpotency of a discrete group is understood either as the minimal number of iterated commutators that must always vanish, or as the minimal number of central extensions needed to construct the group.
+The commutators approach has been successfully interpreted in homotopy theory leading to the classical Berstein--Ganea nilpotency \cite{MR0126277}.
+Work of Hopkins, \cite{MR1017164}, and Rao, \cite{MR1441487}, gives a complete understanding of the classical Berstein--Ganea nilpotency for compact Lie groups: those with finite nilpotency index are precisely the torsion free ones.
+This is the case of the $3$-dimensional sphere, an example which has been studied by Porter in the early 1960's, \cite{MR0169244}.